 The Fender Mustang is an iconic short-scale guitar that’s just been reissued in Fender’s new Player series of instruments.
 It’s a pleasure to play.
 Cherished and popularized throughout history by many industry players including Kurt Cobain of Nirvana, this updated Mustang is a fitting homage to the original at an affordable price point.
 Its scale length is 24 inches and it’s fitted with a C-shaped maple neck and a 9.5-inch radius fretboard.
 The body is shaped by hand to the original specifications, and the Player Series pickups offer a subtle, modern twist on the classic Mustang tone.

 Take one look and it’s easy to see that Kay’s 1957 Barney Kessel reissue is built with style in mind.
 Ideal for jazz, blues, and rockabilly playing, it’s equipped with two “Kleenex box” single coil pickups and has a 24¾-inch scale rosewood fretboard atop a Canadian maple neck.
-Its arched spruce top hollow body allows for pronounced resonance, and because it has a full-size, traditional jazz body, when combined with the shorter string length it produces a unique, woody jangle that’s hard to replicate.
+The arched spruce top hollow body allows for pronounced resonance, and because it has a full-size, traditional jazz body, when combined with the shorter string length it produces a unique, woody jangle that’s hard to replicate.
 If you want classic 1950s swag in an easy-to-play package, look no further.

-Here’s yet another classic and beloved short-scale design based off of the legendary Gibson SG.
+Here’s yet another classic and beloved short-scale design based on the legendary Gibson SG.
 Boasting an easy-to-play 24¾-inch neck scale, this SG Special from Epiphone can deliver timeless and full hard rock tone at an affordable price point.
 It’s equipped with two open-coil ceramic humbuckers and sports a slim-taper mahogany neck bolted to a solid body made from poplar.
 The high-output pickups are tuned for a more modern tone while still retaining the classic style and playability of the original, and the headstock is finished with a classic ’60s-era logo on the front.